Hooray for Active Play

 - Various Safari Ltd. TOOB® , Good Luck Minis®, or larger animal figurines

-- Enclosures for the animals (optional)
+- Enclosures for the animals (blocks, craft sticks, etc.)

 - Timer (optional)